The ArcGIS Map

 The 1870 and 1880 Census Research

 The transcribing process suggested to me that there are more students of Creoles of color who were not recorded as “transferred.”
 This motivated me to study the 1880 census information for each student.
-The 1880 census was the first record that contained house numbers and street names for each household and it helped me to identify the matching student data from the census.
+The 1880 census was the first record that contained house numbers and street names for each household, and it helped me identify the matching student data from the census.
 As I did in the transcription process, I set rules and guidelines for the census information to increase accuracy.
 The 1880 census information was added to the school register data.

 Additionally, I used the 1870 census for some students.
 It is because some Creole students of African descent were not noted as transferred and were classified as white in the 1880 census.
 These cases show the complex racial identities and the impracticability of the color line in New Orleans history.

 As a result, the information from the register (Name, Age, Birthplace, Address, Date of Admission, Parent or Guardian’s Name, Occupation and Remarks) and the racial information from the 1880 census (and the 1870 census) became the substance for the map.